vaernion/MovingCompanyAPI/README.md

 ## Introduction

 Simple API for managing orders for the Moving Company.
-It consists of a ASP.NET Core web app running on an Azure
+It consists of a ASP.NET Core web app running on an Azure app service instance.

 ## Prerequisites

 This project uses .NET 6.0 and Terraform.
 Terraform Cloud is used by default as the remote state backend.
 GitHub workflows are included for CI/CD.

-SonarCloud is used for
+SonarCloud is used for code quality checks.
+A workspace has to be connected to the GitHub repo.

 ## Setup